Prox-C/Prox-C/README.md

 At present, I am studying standard development practices and paradigms to enhance my skills.
 My belief in project-based learning drives this pursuit, ensuring practical application and hands-on experience.

-Aside from the courses offered in our curriculum, I also:
+In addition to the courses offered in our curriculum, I also:

 - Immerse in self-learning and skill enhancement through active participation in acclaimed platforms such as <a href="https://www.codecademy.com/learn">Codeacademy</a>, <a href="https://www.theodinproject.com">The Odin Project</a>, and <a href="https://www.sololearn.com/">SoloLearn</a>.